Dental Implants Aftercare

 Last Reviewed 02 August 2024

-Medically reviewed by Dr Mark Flynn, BA BDentSc, Principal Dentist & Clinic Owner, Dental Team
+Medically reviewed by Dr Mark Flynn, BA BDentSc, Founder & Principal Dentist, Dental Team

 So, you've taken the plunge and invested in dental implants.
 Congratulations!
 This is a big step towards restoring your smile and confidence.